gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 ```
 # show me the files in /usr/local/bin
 ls /usr/local/bin

 # in the output of that command, search for files that match the pattern "bowtie"
 ls /usr/local/bin | grep bowtie

 # you can pipe multiple commands together to create a "pipeline"
 ls /usr/local/bin | grep bowtie | wc -l
 ```

-Note that this last command did the same thing as `ls /usr/local/bin/bowtie* | wc -l`.
+Note that this last command did the same thing as `ls /usr/local/bin/bowtie* | wc -l`, which we ran earlier.
+It's also the same as `ls /usr/local/bin/bowtie* | grep -c bowtie`.
 In bash there are often many ways to do the same thing.

 ### bash scripting

-Any file that you make executable that contains bash commands is a bash script.
+Any file that contains bash commands is a bash script.
+A bash script must have executable permissions to be run.

 Let's make some simple scripts to demystify the process.
 First, let's make a script that contains the command we use to login to the cctsi-104 remote server.
 Open BBEdit, and add the following one line to a file: